Midfielder wins WBADSC Player of the Year honour

 “It’s just a really good day for everyone involved and more and more people are joining the Disabled Supporters’ Club, which is what we need.

-“Mulumbu is always outstanding, he always gives 100 per cent and the fans love the way he is, which is why he’s won our award for player of the year.”
+“Youssouf is always outstanding.
+He always gives 100 per cent and the fans love the way he is, which is why he’s won our award.”